-The Saga Insurance Conduct Risk function is responsible for the monitoring, managing and reporting of regulatory and conduct risks to which AICL is exposed.
-The Conduct Risk function has the necessary authority, resources, expertise and access to all relevant information to carry out its activities.
-It includes a Business Partner team which provides advice, guidance and second line oversight on conduct issues and an Assurance team which conducts thematic reviews and other monitoring activity based on an annual risk-based plan which is reviewed and approved by the Audit Risk and Compliance Committee.
+The Saga Conduct Risk team (part of the CRO Function) is responsible for the monitoring, managing, and reporting of conduct risks, including conduct regulatory matters, to which AICL is exposed.
+The Conduct Risk function has the necessary authority, resources, expertise, and access to all relevant information to carry out its activities.
+It includes a Business Partner team which provides advice, guidance and second line oversight on conduct issues and an Assurance team which conducts detailed reviews and other monitoring activity based on an annual risk-based plan which is reviewed and approved by the Audit Risk and Compliance Committee.
 It also has ultimate recourse to the GFSC and the FCA on matters relating to Conduct issues.
 The Conduct Risk function also has the right to obtain any records necessary to allow it to carry out its responsibilities and has unfettered access to all Saga colleagues and the AICL Board.